kilroy-code/flexstore/README.md

 ### Dynamic Sync:

 Apps do not have to stay synchronized.
-One can also just exachange data, which in this case is another client peer:
+One can also just exchange data, which in this case is another client peer:

 ```
 const peerSession = "some agreed upon name that does not start with http, /, or ./";